kenso312/nestjs-v10-webpack-boilerplate/README.md

 ### Attention

-There are some constraints to use Webpack bundling your code, so it is not recommended by the NestJS creator, details [here](https://github.com/nestjs/nest/issues/1706#issuecomment-579248915).
+There are some constraints to using Webpack bundling your code, so it is not recommended by the NestJS creator, details [here](https://github.com/nestjs/nest/issues/1706#issuecomment-579248915).
 Therefore, please make sure your application does not contain native bindings library, then you can enjoy the above benefits

 ## 📓 Commands